dcdpr/did-btc1/chapters/CRUD-Operations.md

 `didUpdateInvocation`.
 It retrieves `beaconServices` from the `sourceDocument` and calls the [Broadcast DID Update Attestation] algorithm corresponding the type of the Beacon.
-The algorithm returns an array of `signalsMetadata`, containing the necessary data to validate the Beacon Signal against the `didUpdateInvocation`.
+The algorithm returns an array of `signalsMetadata`, containing the necessary data to validate the ::Beacon Signal:: against the `didUpdateInvocation`.

 1. Set `beaconServices` to an empty array.
 1. Set `signalMetadata` to an empty array.